-Holidays to Windhoek & surrounds while mostly stop-overs still hold a number of quirks to encourage exploring.
 Namibia's capital, Windhoek is a small city of curious contrasts; blending modern skyscrapers with historic German buildings from the turn of the century and busy African street markets.
-You will find a pretty backdrop to the city bustle with the Eros Mountains rising in the north east and the Auas Mountains standing to the south east.
+You will find a scenic backdrop to the city bustle with the Eros Mountains rising in the northeast and the Auas Mountains standing to the southeast.

 Go shopping along Independence Avenue or enjoy some sight-seeing, visiting Windhoek's State Museum: The Old Fort, and the distinctive Church of Christ.
 Windhoek's sidewalk cafés are a special feature, where Namibian-style breakfasts known as Frühschoppen can be enjoyed with a glass of chilled, sparkling wine or draught beer.
 Also recommended is a township tour in nearby Katutura; it's a great place to experience the different cultural groups of Namibia.